QuentinRa/blog.quentinra.dev/maths/probabilities/_examples/discrete.md

 </div>
 </div><div>

-##### What's the probability of someone having the disease after two positives tests?
+##### What's the probability of someone having the disease after two positive tests?

 * $D$ = "2 positives tests"
 * $P_1$ = "The first test is positive"